SundousKanaan/Close-Captions/README.md

 - Add vibration to a device close to the user.
 - Animation for illustrations.
 - Trying to make the sound effect different according to the cause, not just its intensity

+# Reflection

+It was a unique mission to highlight a segment of marginalized users during the project design process that may not be particularly their own.
+It makes us take their needs into account and improve the project accordingly.

+It was a fun design for Marie who would happily try something new for her and see if it works well for her enjoyment of watching movies and series.
+True to her work as a user experience designer, her tips and responses were very helpful and not vague, but accurately describing the gist of the problem and where the error lies.

+It's a pity that I can't do another test of my final work, as Marie really wanted to test the effect of the zoom and the mixed illustrations.
+And I wanted to see the result of my work as a whole and know the points of deficiency that are currently in it to learn from them.